otrv4/otrv4/architecture-decisions/001-security-level.md

 Choosing Ed448 requires implementations of Ed448 curve equations, and SMP primitives have changed to Ed448.

-The size of fingerprints has increased to 64 bytes.
+The size of fingerprints has increased to 64 bytes. // TODO: was this 32 or 64, depending on what you want?

 ### References